How it all began

-My name is Emma Barnes, and in 2003 I co-founded the award-winning UK independent publisher Snowbooks, after a successful but unrewarding career as a supply chain buyer and management consultant.
+My name is Emma Barnes, and in 2003 I co-founded the award-winning UK independent publisher Snowbooks, after a successful but unrewarding career as a management consultant.
 To this day, Snowbooks gives me joy and an unending sense of accomplishment.
-It's a fantastic feeling to be able to find new authors and bring their books, with love and attention, to an eager readership.
 We specialise in sci fi and fantasy fiction, which really allows the imagination to roam free!

 Putting my publishing knowledge to good use